 This does not have to be a high-end thing.
 It can be something as simple as appreciating an employee in a board meeting or keeping a monthly reward of acknowledgment for the best performer.
 Yearly rewards of best performances usually add to the intensive burnout and race of becoming better.
 Monthly rewards allow people to work knowing that they have many chances ahead of them.

 Being mindful and practicing gratitude at work or in general adds up to adopting a growth mindset.
-It allows us to challenge our own beliefs that restrict or hinders our growth to become better as an individual.
+It allows us to challenge our own beliefs that restrict or hinder our growth to become better as an individual.